domain-independent-dp/didp-rs/didppy/docs/advanced-tutorials/general-cost.rst

 The DP formulation is based on :cite:t:`Chu2009`.
 The approach is to find the order of customers to close stacks instead of the order of products to produce.
-Once the order of customers is determined, for each customer, products ordered by the customer that are not produced yet are consecutively produced in an arbitrary order.
+Once the order of customers is determined, for each customer, products requested by the customer that are not produced yet are consecutively produced in an arbitrary order.
 :cite:t:`Chu2009` proved that this approach finds an optimal solution.

 When we close the stack for customer :math:`c`, we need to produce all products in :math:`P_c`.
-If another customer :math:`c'` orders a product in :math:`P_c` and its stack is not opened yet, we need to open the stack for :math:`c'`.
+If another customer :math:`c'` requests a product in :math:`P_c` and its stack is not opened yet, we need to open the stack for :math:`c'`.
 In a sense, we can say that :math:`c'` is a neighbor of :math:`c`.
 Let :math:`N_c \subseteq C` be the set of neighbors including :math:`c`, i.e.,